coreflexive/coreflexive.github.io/_posts/2023-05-09-sminalloy.md

 I don't write much TLA+ or PlusCal.
 I prefer tools like Alloy and FDR because they appeal to my taste for relation algebra, order theory and type theory.

 I've read a lot of online opinions comparing TLA+ and Alloy.
 Usually written by TLA+ practitioners, their punchline is often that Alloy is best suited to "relational structures".
-The implication is that Alloy is inadequate at modelling when you want to explore evolving systems.
+The implication is that Alloy is inadequate for exploring evolving systems.

 I find that sentiment amusing.
 Perhaps because I have invested a lot of time studying relational approaches to modal logic, I can see most systems as "relational structures".
 Daniel Jackson was right when he said that Alloy is _time-agnostic_.
 But the _time-as-a-linearly-ordered-signature_ (aka trace) pattern he used in his book ultimately detracts from that brilliant feature.

 Lamport is a big fan of abstraction and encourages people to think abstractly.
 In honour of that, I present a generalisation of the example he explains in the abovementioned video.